-Always seeing yellow-stained nails post-manicure might leave you questioning.
-Is it time to take a break from nail polish?
+Always seeing yellow-stained nails post-manicure might leave you questioning: Is it time to take a break from nail polish?
 The short answer is no — at least if yellow is your only concern.
-According to Anastasiia Morozova, an educator at LeChat Nails, nail polish isn’t the problem — it is improper nail care that requires you to take a breather.
+According to Anastasiia Morozova, an educator at LeChat Nails, nail polish is not the problem — it is improper nail care that requires you to take a breather.

 “Many people argue that nails need a break from polishes.
 However, when you treat your nails [to] a manicure, you don’t disturb the living cells of the nails … as they are located under the cuticle in the nail matrix, where they are supplied with blood-enriched oxygen,” explains Morozova.
 “The nail itself is dead cells composed of protein and keratin, and the nail plate does not ‘breathe’ the air — so it is possible to cover our nails with nail polish and not harm them,” she adds.

 So unless you had high hopes of bare, naturally nude nails, sallow nails are nothing to panic over.
 Instead, yellow nails are a surefire sign that your nails are stained by the lacquer’s pigments, which can happen with darker shades.
 To combat this manicure woe, make it a habit to layer on a base coat before going full force with the plums, forest greens and other deep hues that might leave behind a stain.
 (Does your polish not require a base?
 The formula should protect from staining, however, it is better to be safe with a swipe of base coat than sorry.)

 That being said, harsh ingredients such as toluene, formaldehyde and DBP in some nail polish formulas can cause your nails to become weak, which can turn your nails from long and strong to dry and prone to breakage.